 You may really plan on graduating, but the pressure of balancing school, work, family and friends is tough for a lot of college students to handle.
-The National Center for Education Statistics found that only 59% of students they surveyed at public colleges completed their degree within six years.(9) And if you don’t finish your degree, that’s thousands of dollars down the drain!
+The National Center for Education Statistics found that only 62% of college students finish their degree within six years.(8) And if you don’t finish your degree, that’s thousands of dollars down the drain!

 Alternatives to a College Degree

 A lot of people think that if you don’t get a degree from a four-year college, you can’t win.
 I don’t buy that.
 There are alternatives to college that don’t include working for minimum wage.
 Becoming a real estate agent, medical assistant or web developer won’t require a college degree—but they will require some training.
 You can also enlist in the military.
 And if you do decide to go to college later, you may be able to have your college expenses covered through the GI Bill.
 Is college worth it in that case?
 It’s something to think about.

 Are you ready to be the CEO of your own company?
 Start your own business.
 You don’t need a degree in business to be in business.
 You can embrace the entrepreneurial spirit and start your own business in just a few minutes, thanks to websites like eBay, Etsy and Amazon.